-Here are the top restaurants I loved eating at in Portland, Oregon!
+Here are the top 15 foodie restaurants to try while traveling in Portland, Oregon!

 This restaurant is really special.
 I was recommended to go here by two of the most foodie people I know.
 (Thanks Beth & Brian!)
 They’re actually from Wisconsin, but know all the best places to go to in any city, so if they recommend somewhere, I go there!
 This menu takes a modern Italian spin on farm-to-table cooking, featuring seasonal ingredients and a constantly rotating menu.
 I had an amazingly delicate and simultaneously rich end of summer risotto with sharp Parmesan cheese, but I have a feeling that no matter what you order, it will be incredible.
 The coolest thing about this dining experience though, is the set up of the restaurant.
 You actually enter the restaurant through the kitchen.
 I’ve never before seen that, and makes it feel as though you are eating in someone’s home.
 Very intimate and personalized experience.